 It has been proven that timber rattlers help control Lyme disease!
 When a snake consumes a rodent, it eats all the ticks in the process.
 In a single year, a single timber rattlesnake will consume between 2,500 and 4,500 ticks!

 Timber rattlers are pit vipers.
 They have heat sensitive pit organs located between the nostrils and the eyes.
 They are sensitive to radiant energy and can distinguish very slight changes in temperature.

-Predators include red-tailed hawks, foxes, owls, coyotes and skunks.
+Red-tailed hawks, foxes, owls, coyotes, skunks.